Skip to content

 Construction traffic control is where a project either runs smoothly or bleeds hours, and we treat it as core to your build — not an afterthought.
 Every NSW construction site that affects a road, footpath or shared zone sits under AS 1742.3:2019 Traffic Control for Works on Roads, TfNSW's Traffic Control at Work Sites (TCAWS) manual and, where applicable, a Road Occupancy Licence (ROL).
 We plan, install and operate site traffic controls that meet all three, designed around your construction sequence rather than a generic template.

 The first thing our team does on any new construction engagement is walk the site.
 That means looking at vehicle movements, crane swings, concrete pours, spoil-truck cycles, deliveries, scaffold erection, temporary structures and pedestrian desire lines.
 We then sit with your site manager to understand staging — because a Traffic Guidance Scheme that doesn't reflect the real build order is useless by week two.
-Our designers hold TfNSW accreditation and build Traffic Control Plans (TCPs) and Traffic Guidance Schemes (TGS) that survive contact with reality.
+Our designers hold TfNSW accreditation and build Traffic Guidance Schemes — TGSs, the term that replaced the old TCP (Traffic Control Plan) under AGTTM in 2019 — that survive contact with reality.

 Commercial builders get a different type of support again.
 High-rise work in Sydney CBD, Parramatta, North Sydney or Chatswood means City of Sydney, Parramatta or Willoughby Council permits, night-only deliveries, crane oversails, swing-stage rigging closures and constant re-staging.
 Our crews are used to booking lane closures inside tight night windows — concrete pours at 2am, crane jumps at 5am, tower lift changeovers through the weekend — and getting the site reopened before morning peak.
 We work closely with your head contractor's traffic management plan holder, or develop one from scratch if you'd rather have everything under one roof.